BeamMW/Beam-Mirror-Wallet/README.md

 	}
 	```
 	run `node ./bridge.js --generate-key-pair` to generate private and public keys,
-	copy generated `beam-public.pem` to the Mirror host,
+	copy generated `beam-public.pem` to the HTTP Client host,
 	run `bridge.js` script by calling `node bridge.js`.
 1. Clone this repo to a public host,
 	configure `mirror.cfg`,